 - Alaska Airlines

-- Up to $200 in statement credits for U.S. purchases with Dell each year ($100 semi-annually) and I’ve found plenty of items available priced under $100 so you can use the credit without spending additional money if you wish.
+- Up to $200 in statement credits for U.S. purchases with Dell each year ($100 semi-annually, terms apply) and I’ve found plenty of items available priced under $100 so you can use the credit without spending additional money if you wish.
 Registration required for the credit.

 - Discounts on premium cabin airfare.
 You may find yourself saving hundreds of dollars per ticket purchasing through American Express this way.

 - Marriott Gold.
 Gold status gets late checkout and should avoid the undesireable rooms on property when you book direct.